PE Credit (Directed Athletics)

 *Session dates/times are subject to change.
+Plan ahead and register early!
 Plan to take assessment at least 3 months before the end of Spring sports season to allow for retakes and makeups.
 You do not need to take the test during your sports season.

 Time & Location: Assessments are offered at the four comprehensive high schools as follows.*